oracle/learning-library/developer-library/ords-in-oci/json-logging/json-logging.md

     ![mini-topology map](./images/con-20.png)

 16. On the lower part of the page, you may see a prompt to create a policy (required for access to create or update a service connector).
-If you do, click the **Create** button for this policy to be auto-created for you.
+If you do, click the **Create** button for this policy to be auto-created.

     ![prompted to create a policy](./images/pol-1.png)